KibardinD/yp_projects/README.md

 # yp_projects
-Some projects from yandex practicum
+Some projects that i did on the yandex practicum courses